university-outreach-infrastructure-tf/terraform-gitlab-runner-module/README.md

 7. Gitlab Runner Token

 and it performs following actions:
-1. Create 2 gitlab runners
+1. Create 2 Gitlab Runners
-2. Register runner with gitlab using gitlab url and token provider
+2. Register Runners with Gitlab using Gitlab URL and Token

 Usage:
 ```